GauravWalia19/CRYPTO-WALLET/README.md

 # CRYPTO-WALLET
-This is a project in which we have tried to make a an cryto currency wallet...
+This is a project in which we have tried to make a an crypto currency wallet...

 ## DEPENDENCIES
 1. Any Web Browser (Preferred Chrome)